AbstractSDK/abstract/framework/docs/src/9_glossary.md

 Linking a module's JSON schema to the Abstract Registry to improve user experience for developers using the module.

-## Manager Contract

-A contract within an Abstract Account responsible for managing the account's modules and permissions.

 ## Migration Update

 A process within the Abstract framework that allows for the updating or upgrading of modules without compromising the